Pack It Light, Wear It Right

 You don't want the backpack to be low slung, or so high that its rubbing the back of their neck.
 Above all, it must be comfortable.
 If there is a waist belt, adjust it so that it's snug, but not too tight.
 Wearing the backpack using both shoulder straps is crucial.
 Slinging it over one shoulder can lead to neck, shoulder and low back pain, and is something that should be avoided.

-The first day of school is three weeks away, so be sure to get outside and enjoy the last few weeks of summer!
+The first day of school only days away, so be sure to get outside and enjoy the rest of your summer!